cssninjaStudio/tairo/.demo/content/documentation/60.reference/2.advanced/input-password.md

   srcDark: /img/illustrations/components/markdown-icon.svg
 ---

-## Password Input
+# Password Input

-Ready to use password input component with validation and formatting.
-The component extend the :doc-linker{to="BaseInput"} component, so you can use all the props and events of the base component.

-:::doc-info{title="Optional dependency" icon="solar:shield-warning-bold-duotone"}
+:::doc-info{title="Optional dependencies" icon="solar:shield-warning-bold-duotone"}
 This component uses the [zxcvbn-ts](https://github.com/zxcvbn-ts/zxcvbn) package to detect and validate the password input strength.
 :::

+Ready to use password input component with validation and formatting.

+## Example

 <!-- demo: #examples/input-password/base -->

-## Change the locale
+### Change the locale

 Changing the locale allows to change the language of the password strength feedback and the dictionaries used to validate the password.